Over 21k tested positive for COVID after taking first dose of either Covishield or Covaxin: Govt | Health

 According to the data, 5,709 people contracted the infection after the second dose of either of the two vaccines.

 ''This is a very small number and not at all worrisome.
-Secondly, the highly transmissable second wave also contribute miniscule to the percentage so this could have been even zero per cent,'' he said.
+Secondly, the highly transmissible second wave also contributed (in) miniscule (way) to the percentage so this could have been even zero per cent,'' he said.
+Responding to a question that there have been cases of people with no other exposure testing positive two weeks after vaccination, and if there is any link between vaccine and cases among those vaccinated, Bhargava said these vaccines are given to protect from the disease. ''These definitely do not cause any disease.
+However, the immune response takes two dose plus two weeks to fully mount.
+But individual variations do occur, some may get it slightly earlier some may get a delayed response,'' he said.

 NITI Aayog Member (Health) V K Paul noted that there is a risk even after taking vaccination so ''we stress people to follow COVID appropriate behaviour even after taking the vaccination''.